alexa923/CapoSagro_Alexa/README.md

 *the script 06_kraken_db.sh was a test for the creation of the kraken database but here it was already created so not necessary
 We made a korna graph to visualize the results before the next step

+*the 07_kraken2_k25 and 07_kraken2_k29 scripts were used to reproduce the Kraken analyses with databases containing Kmers of different sizes (25 and 29 bp)

 ### Step 9

 We used bracken to correct kraken2 results with the 08_bracken.sh script.